California county routes in zone G: Route description

+Major intersections

 G20

-County Route G20, also known as Laureles Grade, is a steep, winding road running 6 mi to connect Carmel Valley's G16 with State Route 68 halfway between Monterey and Salinas.
+County Route G20 (CR G20), known entirely as Laureles Grade, is a county road in Monterey County, California, United States.
+The route is a steep, winding road running 6 mi to connect Carmel Valley's CR G16 (Carmel Valley Road) with State Route 68 halfway between Monterey and Salinas.
 It is on the California Scenic Highway System.

+Major intersections

 G21

-Santa Clara County Route G21, more commonly known as Capitol Expressway, is a 9.5 mi long east–west expressway completely in San Jose, California.
+County Route G21 (CR G21), more commonly known as Capitol Expressway, is a 9.5 mi long east–west expressway completely in San Jose, California, United States, in Santa Clara County.
 Capitol Expressway is part of the Santa Clara County expressway system.

 Route description

-G21/Capitol Expressway begins at an interchange with State Route 87, as a continuation of Capitol Expressway Auto Mall.
-It continues east and northeast to a junction with Highway 101 and then north into East San Jose.
+County Route G21/Capitol Expressway begins at an interchange with State Route 87, as a continuation of Capitol Expressway Auto Mall.
+It continues east and northeast to a junction with US 101 and then north into East San Jose.
 In East San Jose, Capitol Expressway turns west to intersect with I-680 and officially ends at Jackson Avenue, changing its name to East San Antonio Street.

 Where Capitol Expressway turns west toward I-680 in Alum Rock, Capitol Avenue continues north, ending in Milpitas at an intersection with Montague Expressway.